thecodingmontana/pulse/README.md

 # Pulse

-Pulse is a powerful, full-stack monitoring and management dashboard for Node.js applications running on PM2.
+Pulse is a monitoring and management platform for Node.js applications running on PM2.
 Built with TanStack Start, Drizzle ORM, and PostgreSQL, it provides real-time insights into server health and process performance on your server.
 Designed for reliability and scalability, Pulse ensures optimal performance for applications like e-commerce platforms with features for monitoring, control, and alerting.

 ## Features